astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 the name for the layer which is useful in different scenarios such as returning the output of the layer, fine-tuning the network and graphical advantages like drawing a nicer graph of the network using Tensorboard.
-Basically it is the representative of the layer and adds all the operations into a higher-level node.
+Basically, it is the representative of the layer and adds all the operations into a higher-level node.

-We overwritten the padding type.
+We overwrote the padding type.
 It is changed to 'VALID' padding.
 The reason is behind the characteristics of the convolutional layer.
 It is operating as a fully-connected layer. *It is not because of the 'VALID' padding though*.
 The 'VALID' padding is just part of the mathematical operation.
-The reason is because the input to this layer has the spatial size of **7x7** and the kernel size of the layer is the same.
+The reason is that the input to this layer has the spatial size of **7x7** and the kernel size of the layer is the same.
 This is obvious because when the input size of the convolutional layer equals to its kernel size and 'VALID' pooling is used, the output is only one single